 The City of Ontario Community Improvement Department is responsible for enforcing Municipal Code regulations on private property throughout the city.
-The Ontario Municipal Code regulates parking on private property, zoning, property maintenance, and other substandard conditions on residential, commercial, and industrial properties.
+The Ontario Municipal Code regulates parking on private property, zoning, property maintenance, weed abatement on undeveloped lots and other substandard conditions on residential, commercial, and industrial properties.

 How do I find out if something is a violation?